Stevie Wonder Fast Facts

 Mother: Lula Mae Hardaway

-Children: with Tomeeka Robyn Bracy: Nia (female), Zaiah (female); with Kai Millard Morris: Mandla Kadjaly (male), Kailand (male); with Melody McCulley: Mumtaz (male); with Yolanda Simmons: Keita (male); Aisha (female); Mothers' names unavailable publicly: Kwame (male), Sophia
+Children: with Tomeeka Robyn Bracy: Nia and Zaiah; with Kai Millard Morris: Mandla Kadjaly and Kailand; with Melody McCulley: Mumtaz; with Yolanda Simmons: Keita and Aisha; Mothers' names unavailable publicly: Kwame and Sophia

 Education: Michigan School for the Blind